 CON 102.
-FROM STUDENT TO PROFESSIONAL: JOB SEARCH STRATEGIES/ONE CREDIT senior level course designed to provide students with the necessary tools for their job search.
+FROM STUDENT TO PROFESSIONAL: JOB SEARCH STRATEGIES/ONE CREDIT

+Elective credit.
+This course is a one-credit junior and senior level course designed to provide students with the necessary tools for their job search.
 Topics include interviewing, resume writing, and transitioning to professional life.
-Students will develop a resume and other job correspondence, explore successful interview techniques, identify transferable liberal arts skills and learn basic jobsearch strategies as well as prepare for transitioning to the world of work.
+Students will develop a resume and other job correspondence, explore successful interview techniques, identify transferable liberal arts skills and learn basic job- search strategies as well as prepare for transitioning to the world of work.